James Fleming Fagan: Later life

 Fagan was paroled by United States military authorities on June 20, 1865.
 After his parole, he returned to his farm to make a living.
 Fagan commanded Joseph Brooks' militia forces during the so-called Brooks-Baxter War of 1874, despite Fagan's former service as a Confederate States Army general.

-He was appointed United States Marshal by President Ulysses S. Grant in 1875 and served as a receiver for the United States Land Office in 1877.
+He was appointed United States Marshal by President Ulysses S. Grant in 1875, working for "Hanging Judge" Parker.
+In this capacity, Fagan recruited Bass Reeves as the first black deputy marshal to work west of the Mississippi River.

+He served as a receiver for the United States Land Office in 1877.
 In 1890, Fagan ran for the office of state railroad commissioner but was defeated.
 He died of malaria in Little Rock, Arkansas, and was buried at the historic Mount Holly Cemetery in that city.

 Personal life

 Fagan's first wife was the sister of Confederate States Army general William N. R. Beall.
 He was also related by marriage to Arkansas governor Henry M. Rector.

 Legacy

-Chapter No. 280 of the Military Order of the Stars and Bars (MOSB) in Jonesboro, Arkansas, was named after him.
+Chapter No. 280 of the Military Order of the Stars and Bars in Jonesboro, Arkansas, was named after him.